hww3/finscribe/README.txt

 And that's it!
 To switch back to the default theme, simply follow the above commands, and use the theme name "default".

-Also, it's worth noting that you can customize the sidebar that's included with FinScribe, and used by all of the themes.
-The sidebar's content is stored in a document called theme/default/portlet-1, and you can access it by going to your site's index page.
-It will be listed under "P" for "portlet-1.